 The contingent obligation to issue Earn-Out Shares to existing Old eFFECTOR option holders falls within the scope of ASC 718, Share-based Compensation, because the option holders are required to continue providing service until the occurrence of the Triggering Event.
 The fair value of the option holder Earn-Out Shares at the consummation date of the Business Combination was approximately \$7.9 million, which was recorded as share-based compensation over the derived service period of 0.36 years following the consummation of the Business Combination.
-For the three months ended March 31, 2023 and 2022, there was zero and approximately \$0.3 million recorded in share-based compensation related to the Earn-Out Shares, respectively, and the derived service period was completed as of March 31, 2022, with no additional share-based compensation expense to be recorded.
+There was zero share-based compensation recorded for the three and six months ended June 30, 2023 related to the Earn-Out Shares.
+For the three and six months ended June 30, 2022, there was approximately zero and \$0.3 million, respectively, recorded in share-based compensation related to the Earn-Out Shares and the derived service period was completed as of March 31, 2022, with no additional share-based compensation expense to be recorded.